-One of the primary goals of the Boys Town Strategic Plan is to invest in research to build the evidence base for our Youth Care programs and services work and establish them as evidence-based programs.
+One of the primary goals of the Boys Town Strategic Plan is to invest in research to make sure our Youth Care programs and services work and establish them as evidence-based programs.

 Specific registries for evidence-based programs have been developed by agencies such as the

 California Evidence-Based Clearinghouse for Child Welfare, the